cpske/ISP/django/authentication.md

 In the login link we added a **query parameter**: {% raw %}`?next={{request.path}}`{% endraw %}

-The `next=path` tells Django's login view that after login to come back to this page.
+The `next=path` tells Django's login view to redirect back to this page after the user logs in.
 Otherwise, it will redirect him to the default `LOGIN_REDIRECT_URL`.
 (*`next` only works if your `login.html` template also passes `next` to the Django login view function.*)